Annual costs of Medicare

 Phase 3: The Donut Hole

-This is the phase where you pay a higher percentage of your medication costs.
+During this phase you pay a higher percentage of your medication costs.
 The good news is that this has decreased a lot in 2019.
 On average you will pay 25% of the cost of their drugs (after meeting the deductible).

-To get out of the Donut Hole you need to spend $5000 on medications.
-The things that go towards the $5000 are:
+To get out of the Donut Hole you need to spend $5,000 on medications.
+These things go towards the $5,000:

 What you paid during the initial coverage period